 Virtual Computer Architecture Seminar

-Biography: Luca Carloni (http://www.cs.columbia.edu/~luca/) is Professor of Computer Science at Columbia University in the City of New York, where he leads the System-Level Design Group.
-He holds a Laurea Degree Summa cum Laude in Electronics Engineering from the University of Bologna, Italy, a Master of Science in Engineering from the University of California at Berkeley, and a Ph.D. in Electrical Engineering and Computer Sciences from the University of California at Berkeley.
+Luca Carloni is Professor of Computer Science at Columbia University in the City of New York.
+He holds a Laurea Degree Summa cum Laude in Electronics Engineering from the University of Bologna, Italy, and the MS and PhD degrees in Electrical Engineering and Computer Sciences from the University of California, Berkeley.
+His research interests include heterogeneous computing, system-on-chip platforms, and embedded systems.
+He coauthored over one hundred and fifty refereed papers.
+Luca received the NSF CAREER Award, the Alfred P. Sloan Research Fellowship, and the ONR Young Investigator Award.
+He is an IEEE Fellow.